A Battery (The Chestnut Troop) Royal Horse Artillery: Between the two World Wars

 In 1919 the battery was deployed in North West Persia as part of the Norperforce. and, in 1921, it was deployed to Basra.
 In 1938, the battery became part of 1st Regiment Royal Horse Artillery.

 World War II

 The battery was deployed to France, serving with the British Expeditionery Force until the evacuation from Dunkirk.
 Later in 1940, the battery was sent to Egypt as part of the Desert Rats.
 In 1941, it fought as part of the Siege of Tobruk.
 The battery served continuously in the Western Desert especially in El Alamein in 1942.
 After El Alamein, elements of the battery were seconded to the newly formed "Long Range Desert Group" because of their intimate knowledge of the desert and survival skills.
 Afterwards, it was then re-equipped with 105mm SP guns before fighting in Italy for the rest of the World War.
+During the Italian Campaign, commander Anthony Clarke refused orders to bombard the town of Sansepolcro in order to preserve Piero della Francesca's fresco painting The Resurrection, having remembered Aldous Huxley's description of it as "the greatest picture in the world."

 Post war

 In the post-war period the battery served in Egypt, the United Kingdom and Germany.
 Most significantly, between 1965 and 1967 it was deployed to Aden.
 In the 1970s, the battery completed tours in Northern Ireland, and in 1990, the battery provided soldiers for a combined A/B/E Battery which fought in the Gulf War.
 In 1996, the battery served in Bosnia as a part of IFOR.
 In April 2004, the unit deployed to Basra as part of the 1 Cheshire Battlegroup, and was tasked with developing the Iraqi Police within the City, as part of Operation Telic 4.
 Later in 2007 the battery deployed to Basra on Operation Telic 10.
 In 2009 A Battery served in Sangin as part of 3 Rifles Battlegroup on Operation Herrick 11.